 On today’s date in 1982, famed Canadian pianist Glenn Gould died in Toronto, Ont.

-Gould has originally catapulted onto the world stage at the age of 23, when he released his initial recording of J.S.
+Gould originally catapulted onto the world stage at the age of 23, when he released his initial recording of J.S.
 Bach’s Goldberg Variations, which is considered among the most difficult pieces ever composed on the piano.

-Printed by Ashton Potter on Tullis Russell coated paper using offset lithography.
-It was issued as part of a four-stamp pane celebrating “Extraordinary Entertainers,” which also included Portia White (SC #1820a); Guy Lombardo (SC #1820c); and Felix Leclerc (SC #1820d).
+Printed by Ashton Potter on Tullis Russell coated paper using offset lithography, the stamp was issued as part of a four-stamp pane celebrating “Extraordinary Entertainers,” which also included Portia White (SC #1820a); Guy Lombardo (SC #1820c); and Felix Leclerc (SC #1820d).